Curve Review – Is it the best way to combine all your cards?

 There are 4 different types of Curve cards and the benefits, features and charges are listed in the table below.

-Curve Cash 1% cashback with 3 selected retailers 1% cashback with 6 selected retailers
+Curve Cash - 1% cashback | NO | NO | 1% cashback with 6 selected retailers | 1% cashback with 12 selected retailers |

-Fee-free currency conversion ATM withdrawals abroad* Up to £200 per rolling 30 days then 2% fee or £2 whichever is higher Up to £200 per rolling 30 days then 2% fee or £2 whichever is higher Up to £400 per rolling 30 days then 2% fee or £2 whichever is higher Up to £600 per rolling 30 days then 2% fee or £2 whichever is higher
+Fee-free currency conversion ATM withdrawals abroad (every 30 days)^ | 2.5% fee or £2 whichever is higher | Up to £300 then 2.5% fee or £2 whichever is higher | Up to £500 then 2.5% fee or £2 whichever is higher | Up to £1,000 per rolling 30 days then 2.5% fee or £2 whichever is higher |

-Go back in time (valid on purchases up to £5,000) 3 uses per month Unlimited on purchases made up to 60 days prior Unlimited on purchases made up to 90 days prior Unlimited on purchases made up to 120 days prior
+Go back in time | 3 transactions on purchases made up to 30 days prior per 30 day rolling period | 3 transactions on purchases made up to 60 days prior per 30 day rolling period | Unlimited transactions on purchases made up to 90 days prior | Unlimited transactions on purchases made up to 120 days prior |

 Curve spending limits

 Curve currently has limits set on how much you can spend in a day/month/year.
-For the average spender with a standard (free) card these shouldn't be an issue but could cause problems if you are planning to buy something expensive, e.g a holiday.
+For the average spender with a standard (free) card these shouldn't be an issue but could cause problems if you are planning to buy something expensive, e.g. a holiday.

-Curve starting spending limits:
+Curve starting spending limits (prior to identity verification):

-Curve standard spending limits:
+Curve standard spending limits (following successful identity verification):

 How much does Curve cost?